Dissolution of the

 To our Conservation Easement holders –

 Your organization is responsible for ensuring the protection of the beneficial public values for the people of California and has received a monitoring and stewardship endowment and legal defense contribution.
 We trust that our careful selection of qualified conservation easement holders will ensure continued completion of the work and reporting required in the endowment funding agreements.
-In 2022, we will contact you with information assigning the Sierra Nevada Conservancy as responsible for accepting final reports.
-At this time, we anticipate final report due dates will be pushed out to 2025.
-If your organization is working on transactions that have not yet closed, the Stewardship Council will continue to fund transaction efforts and coordinate the escrow closing process.
+We have contacted each conservation easement holder and provided information regarding assigning the Sierra Nevada Conservancy as responsible for accepting final reports.
+Final report due dates have been changed to the end of 2025.

 Current Enhancement Program funding recipients –

 As an Enhancement Program grantee, we will continue to manage your grant and make payments as described in the grant agreement with the Stewardship Council.
-In mid-2022 we plan to transfer administration of active grants to the SNC, who will accept your reports and invoices and make payments to help you complete your projects.
+We will transfer administration of all active grants to the SNC, who will accept your reports and invoices and make payments to help you complete your projects.
 We will provide you with notice and discuss the details of the transfer with you prior to enacting these changes.

 Potential Enhancement Grant Recipients –